Best Annuity Rates

 Compare rates across 75+ carriers and receive personalized guidance based on your state, tax situation, and retirement goals.

-Annuity rates have a direct impact on how quickly your savings grow and how much guaranteed income you can receive in the future.
-In a world where market volatility can erode portfolios without warning, locking in a reliable rate helps create a foundation of predictable growth.
-High-quality annuity products allow you to earn competitive yields with none of the downside risk of equities and less interest-rate sensitivity than many bond portfolios.
+Annuity rates have a direct and compounding impact on how quickly savings grow and how much guaranteed income can be generated from a given premium.
+In a retirement environment where market volatility can erode portfolio values without warning, locking in a reliable guaranteed rate creates a foundation of predictable, contractually protected growth that does not fluctuate with equity markets or depend on interest rate environments remaining favorable.
+High-quality annuity products allow savers to earn competitive yields with principal protection from market losses and without the duration risk and credit risk that characterize many bond portfolios — providing a genuinely different risk and return profile rather than simply a lower-return version of fixed income.

 Types of Annuity Rates You Can Compare